 However, we can’t always produce the correct amount, and sometimes we can benefit from additional cannabinoids.
 This is where cannabis comes in.
 The cannabinoids we always talk about are actually called phytocannabinoids, and they can work with the ECS alongside its own natural endocannabinoids.

 The ECS receptors are divided into two categories: CB1 and CB2.
 The CB1 receptors are mostly found throughout the brain and nervous system.
 The CB2 receptors are found throughout the body and primarily affect the body’s tissues and organs while influencing the immune system.
 Cannabinoids tend to have an affinity for one or the other.
 This makes sense when you compare THC and CBD.
 THC affects the mind and the body in very noticeable ways.
 This is because it locks into the CB1 receptor, affecting the brain and nervous system.

 CBD bonds more closely with the CB2 receptors, hence its ability to promote deeper sleep and manage pain.
-Both Delta-8 and Delta-10 interact with the CB1 receptors, though Delta-10 tends to bind to it much less.
+Delta-8, Delta-9 and Delta-10 interact with the CB1 receptors, though Delta-10 tends to bind to it much less.

 The Cannabinoids Effects

 Although there is limited scientific evidence for the specific effects of Delta-8 vs Delta-10, there is plenty of anecdotal evidence.
 Many people like to compare Delta-8 to an indica.
 It offers a high, but is commonly referred to as “weed lite” for its milder effects.
 You will still get high when you smoke it, but compared to Delta-9 THC, you would need much more Delta-8 to achieve the same results.